annaleda/kubernetes/exercises/o-ex/d-s-ex.md

 ## DS-31 — Blue/green deployment

 In this task, we have to create two identical environments that are running different versions of the application.

-The team decided to use the Blue/green deployment method to deploy a total of 10 application pods which can mitigate common risks such as downtime and rollback capability.
+The team decided to use the `Blue/green` deployment method to deploy a total of 10 application pods

+which can mitigate common risks such as downtime and rollback capability.

-Also, we have to route traffic in such a way that 30% of the traffic is sent to the green-apd environment and the rest is sent to the blue-apd environment.
-All the development processes will happen on cluster 3 because it has enough resources for scalability and utility consumption.
+- Also, we have to route traffic in such a way that `30%` of the traffic is sent to the green-apd environment and the rest is sent to the blue-apd environment.

-Specification details for creating a blue-apd deployment are listed below: -
+- Specification details for creating a blue-apd deployment are listed below:

-The name of the deployment is blue-apd.
+   - The name of the deployment is `blue-apd`.

-Use the label type-one: blue.
+   - Use the label `type-one: blue`.

-Use the image kodekloud/webapp-color:v1.
+   - Use the image `kodekloud/webapp-color:v1`.

-Add labels to the pod type-one: blue and version: v1.
+   - Add labels to the pod `type-one: blue` and `version: v1`.

-Specification details for creating a green-apd deployment are listed below: -
+- Specification details for creating a green-apd deployment are listed below: -

-The name of the deployment is green-apd.
+   - The name of the deployment is `green-apd`.

-Use the label type-two: green.
+   - Use the label `type-two: green`.

-Use the image kodekloud/webapp-color:v2.
+   - Use the image `kodekloud/webapp-color:v2`.

-Add labels to the pod type-two: green and version: v1.
+   - Add labels to the pod `type-two: green` and `version: v1`.

-We have to create a service called route-apd-svc for these deployments.
-Details are here: -
+- We have to create a service called `route-apd-svc` for these deployments.

-The name of the service is route-apd-svc.
+   - The name of the service is `route-apd-svc`.

-Use the correct service type to access the application from outside the cluster and application should listen on port 8080.
+   - Use the correct service type to access the application `from outside the cluster` and application should listen on port `8080`.

-Use the selector label version: v1.
+   - Use the selector label `version: v1`.

-NOTE: - We do not need to increase replicas for the deployments, and all the resources should be created in the default namespace.
+> NOTE: - We do not need to increase replicas for the deployments, and all the resources should be created in the default namespace.

 ---